pressbooks/pressbooks-lti-provider/README.md

 A plugin that turn Pressbooks into an [LTI Provider](https://en.wikipedia.org/wiki/Learning_Tools_Interoperability).

-This plugin is built on top of an IMS Global Learning Consortium provided [LTI-Tool-Provider-Library-PHP](https://github.com/Izumi-kun/LTI-Tool-Provider-Library-PHP) abstraction layer.
+This plugin is built on top of a (forked and maintained) IMS Global Learning Consortium provided [LTI-Tool-Provider-Library-PHP](https://github.com/Izumi-kun/LTI-Tool-Provider-Library-PHP) abstraction layer.
 It includes support for LTI 1.1 and the unofficial extensions to LTI 1.0, as well as the registration process and services of LTI 2.0.